Berserk-Games/Tabletop-Simulator-API/docs/ui.md

 ###setAttributes(...)

-[<span class="ret boo"></span>](types.md)&nbsp;Updates the value of the supplied attributes of a UI element.
+[<span class="ret boo"></span>](types.md) Updates the value of the supplied attributes of a UI element.
 You do not need to set every attribute with the data table, an element will continue using any previous values you do not overwrite.

 !!!important
     This will override the run-time value from the XML UI for all players, forcing them to see the same value.